-1. Social enterprise ignoring impact
+1. Social enterprise ignoring the impact

 Companies are increasingly adopting environmental, social, and good governance (ESG) standards.
 Corporate and social responsibility (CSR) models, social value frameworks, and other principles align business practices with impact on people’s lives.

-Improved public image, brand differentiation, greater engagement, and more serve to generate business value.
+Improved public image, brand differentiation, greater engagement, and more services to generate business value.
 Businesses can no longer afford to ignore a social purpose or demonstrate their impact on society.
 Today, all businesses have an impact element to measure.